JunmengXu/CSCI596-Scientific-Computing-Visualization-Final-Project/README.md

 Document our parallelization strategy, including the algorithms used, data structures, and parallelization frameworks.
 Prepare a report summarizing our findings, including performance comparisons and any challenges faced during the parallelization process.

 ### Step 7: Present and Discuss
 If required, present our parallelized image compression project to Professor and teaching staff.
 Discuss the innovation and efficiency gains achieved through parallelization.

-### Step 8: Iterate and Improve
 Based on feedback and our own evaluation, iterate on our parallelized image compression implementation to address any issues or enhance its performance further.

+### Step 8: Summary
+Conclude the project by summarizing its key findings and outcomes.
+Additionally, provide a comprehensive summary that encapsulates the project's achievements and areas for future improvement and development.